Academics

 Program Overview

-The Archangel Program provides opportunities for success to students who encountered academic difficulties during elementary and middle school.
 Through small class sizes, frequent student-teacher interaction, close cooperation between home and school, and the student's commitment to success, the Archangel student will proceed through a college preparatory program.
 Archangel students are integrated into other class levels based upon academic achievement in their junior year.

 Requirements for Acceptance